AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/Prepend.md

 ValueSequence&lt;TDataType>.Prepend Method
 ==========================================
-AutomationML 2.1 APICreates a new CAEX object with the provided value and prepends it to already existing elements.
+Creates a new CAEX object with the provided value and prepends it to already existing elements.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)